DallasNovakowski/DallasNovakowski/content/authors/admin/_index.md

 ---
-bio:  I am fifth-year PhD candidate in Marketing at the University of Calgary's Haskayne school of business.
+bio:  I am a PhD candidate in Marketing at the University of Calgary's Haskayne school of business.
 I am interested in leveraging open science and evolutionary psychology to help people make better decisions.
 education:
   courses:
   - course: MA in Experimental and Applied Psychology